Philoul/AAPS-TIzen-Specification/AAPS_Tizen_Interface_Specification.md

 	"wearsettings":Long		// All settings for watch (WearControl and watch face settings), a long value allow 64 On/Off settings that should be enough...
 }
 ```

+This message request a "Setting Mask" answer from Tizen Watch